andrewharabor/pydeepnet/README.md

 ### Model Performance

-After training the model for about 15 epochs (which took about an hour or so on my laptop), I was able to achieve parameters for the network that resulted in 95.06% accuracy for the training set and 94.81% accuracy for the test set.
-(A cross-validation set was not used for simplicity.)
+After training the model for about 15 epochs (which took about an hour or so on my laptop), I was able to achieve parameters for the network that resulted in 97.67% accuracy for the training set and 96.57% accuracy for the test set (a cross-validation set was not used for simplicity).
 These parameters can be found in [`parameters.npz`](src/example/parameters.npz) and the commented-out code in [`mnist.py`](src/example/mnist.py) shows how they can be loaded into the model.

-Unfortunately, 95% accuracy pales in comparison to the most optimized models, which score upwards of 99.5% in accuracy.
-Even the short script found on the [TensorFlow home page](https://www.tensorflow.org/) can achieve over 97% accuracy after only a few minutes of training:
+Unfortunately, 97% accuracy pales in comparison to the most optimized models, which score upwards of 99.5% in accuracy.
+Even the short script on the [TensorFlow home page](https://www.tensorflow.org/) can achieve similar if not slightly better results after only a few minutes of training:

 ``` python
 import tensorflow as tf